srk-ullagallu/notes/terraform/day-1.md

 ## What is Terraform and Why Do We Need It?

 When it comes to creating and managing infrastructure manually, it often becomes a time-consuming and error-prone task.
-Let me explain why:

 - **Manual Infrastructure Management Issues:**
   - Creating infrastructure manually takes a lot of time and effort.